jonbirge/costack/README.md

 ## About

-This repo is just a docker-compose file and associated environment settings file that allows you to instantly stand up a pretty decent company web server, including public facing WordPress site and a few back-end services for internal users, notable Guacamole.
-A company of any size would probably want to split these things across multiple servers, but for a small company this gets you up and running quickly and with minimal cost by sharing a database across all the services.
+This repo is a docker-compose file and associated environment settings files that will allow you to instantly stand up a pretty decent company web server, including public facing WordPress site, file sharing and a few back-end services for internal users, notably Guacamole for access to internal desktops and servers.
+A company of any significant size would probably want to split these things across multiple servers, but for a small company this gets you up and running quickly and with minimal cost by sharing a database across all the services.

+Traefik is used to distribute traffic to the various backend services, as well as offer protection by country.
+The default configuration discards traffic from the top 15 countries for cyber attacks for public services, and only allows internal service connections from the US.

+**This is still under development, so not everything is implemented yet.**

+## Future work

+Would appreciate help or pull requests on any of the following

+- Nginx-based WebDAV and web-based file sharing
+- Script to create the initial dB for Guacamole.
+Ideally, this could be implemented as a container.
+- Mail server with SMTP and web-based back-end
+- Expand to use stacks/kube to support scaling to multiple servers, if desired

+## Installation

-## Configuration
+### Configuration

 Rename the file called `config.env` to `.env` and edit the content to match your system:

 ```
-SQL_PASS=[anypassword]
-HOSTNAME=[hostname]
-EMAIL=[email-for-lets-encrypt]
+SQL_USER=[sql user name]
+SQL_PASS=[anypassword you choose]
+HOSTNAME=[external hostname]
+EMAIL=[admin e-mail address]
 ```

+You will also probably want to configure the dynamic Traefik configuration file to match your desired level of security paranoia.
+The default settings is pretty restrictive, dicarding traffic from a lot of countries based on IP.

-## Certificates
+### Certificates

 If you want root-signed certs from Let's Encrypt, then do the following in `.env`:
 - Make sure `HOSTNAME` is your full public server domain name.
-- Set your e-mail to something you're willing to give to Let's Encrypt.
+- Set `EMAIL` to something you're willing to give to the good folks at Let's Encrypt.

-## Running
+### Running

 Once you've configured the environment variables in the `.env` file, you should just be able to run

 ```
 $ docker-compose up -d
 ```

-## Major future work

-Would appreciate help or pull requests on any of the following

-- Ideally, there would be a script that would create the initial dBs for everything where the containers themselves will not.
-- Add mail server
-- Expand to use stacks/kube to support scaling and services across multiple servers?